damccull/MVC6BearerTokens/README.md

 Load the project in Visual Studio 2015 with MVC6 beta 6 and dnx beta 6 installed.

 ##### Step 2
-Set the RsaGenerator project as the startup project.
+Open either Powershell or the Package Manager Console (in Visual Studio) and change directory to the MVC6BearerTokens/src/RsaGen folder.

 ##### Step 3
-Click the play button.
+Type `dnx . rsagen > key.txt`.

 ##### Step 4
-Look in the 'Output' window for a line beginning with 'RSA-KEY:' and copy the json that comes after it.
+Open key.txt in a text editor and copy the entire file.

 ##### Step 5
 Open the project properties file and click the 'Debug' tab on the left.
 Create a new Environment Variable called 'rsa-key' and paste the json into its value.
 Save the properties file.

 ##### Step 6
-Set the MVC6BearerToken project as the startup project.
+Run the project.

 ##### Step 7
-Run the project.

-##### Step 8
 Using Fiddler or a similar tool, send a POST request to http://localhost:&lt;port&gt;/api/v1/account/register with the following:

 ```